sleepypioneer/security_engineering/week_1/week_1_project.md

 |                   |  arn:aws:iam::849265715259:role/wp-example-fe-task-role-fb52a41                                                            |  wp-example-fe-task-role-fb52a41       |  ecs-tasks.amazonaws.com             |

 ### Control - Is there any logging setup?
 If so, what kind?

+There are VPC flow logs for capturing information about the IP traffic going to and from network interfaces in the VPC.
+Additionally there are CloudWatch Logs.
+The django-log-group is attached to the Polly application.

 #### VPC Flow Logs